solislemuslab/dna-nn/notebook.md

 We will use the Julia package [DecisionTree](https://github.com/bensadeghi/DecisionTree.jl) to fit a random forest to compare the accuracy of NN.
 See `understand-input-decisiontrees.jl` to understand the type of input.
 We will create `fit-randForest.jl` and rerun for all datasets.
 For some reason this feels better than modifying `fit-nn.jl`.

+## Summarizing results in a plot:

+R script: `plot-results.r` from the Rmd proposal.

 # Machine learning project Fall 2019-2020
 People